Flowerdew Hundred Plantation: History

-The plantation survived the Indian massacre of 1622 with only six deaths, remaining an active and fortified private plantation unlike many others in the area, such as the Citie of Henricus and Martin's Hundred, that were abandoned.
+Sometimes written as "Flowerdieu", the plantation survived the Indian massacre of 1622 with only six deaths, remaining an active and fortified private plantation unlike many others in the area, such as the Citie of Henricus and Martin's Hundred, that were abandoned.
 The first windmill erected in English North America was built at Flowerdew Hundred by 1621, and was an English post mill.
 In 1624, Abraham Piersey, Cape Merchant of the Virginia Company, purchased Flowerdew Hundred renaming it Piersey's Hundred.
 Piersey's Stone House was the first home with a permanent foundation in the colony.
 The 1624 Muster lists approximately sixty occupants at the settlement, including some of the first Africans in Virginia.

 Throughout the seventeenth century, Flowerdew Hundred continued to prosper with the establishment of a secondary settlement.
 In 1683, with the passage of the king's Advancement of Trade Act, Flowerdew Towne was formed down river, but it was not very successful within the James River planter economy.
 Sometime after 1720, a ferry ran from Flowerdew Hundred across the stretch of the James known as "Three Mile Reach" to the north bank of the James.
 An ordinary or tavern was eventually built there for the convenience of the passengers.

 Part of the old Hundred was acquired by Joshua Poythress and passed through several of his descendants also named Joshua Poythress.
 The property was shelled during the 1781 campaign of Gen. Benedict Arnold.
 He ordered Lt.
 Col. Simcoe and some Queen's Rangers to spike the guns near Hood's fort on the eastern edge of the property and then continued to the capital of Richmond, setting it afire.

 The Plantation was re-formed again through the work of John Vaughn Willcox, a Petersburg merchant.
 He married the last Poythress heiress and bought up the surrounding tracts that were part of the original land grant that had been sold off during the 18th century.
 In 1804 they built a new farmhouse on the high ridge overlooking the fertile bottom lands along the James, but maintained their primary residence in nearby Petersburg.

 The Civil War came to Flowerdew in June 1864 when the Commanding General of the Armies of the United States Ulysses S. Grant ordered his men to cross the James River in an effort to outflank Gen. Robert E. Lee and capture the City of Petersburg and its rail hub that was vital to the Confederate war effort.
 In support of the Overland Campaign, the Corps of Engineers, in a remarkable feat of construction, built a pontoon bridge across the James in one evening, setting a record for the longest floating bridge ever built.
 Grant's Crossing from Weyanoke to Flowerdew (or Wilcox Landing as it was then known) held this record until World War II.
 The Army of the Potomac with three corps and a supply train crossed the river in about three days heading for City Point to begin the Siege of Petersburg.